 Brooklyn in Windham County, Connecticut — The American Northeast (New England)

 Location.
-41° 47.272′ N, 71° 56.97′ W. Marker is in Brooklyn, Connecticut, in Windham County.
-Marker is at the intersection of Connecticut Route 169 and U.S. 6, on the right when traveling north on State Route 169.
 Touch for map.
 Marker is in this post office area: Brooklyn CT 06234, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Brooklyn (a few steps from this marker); Israel Putnam Monument (about 600 feet away, measured in a direct line); Brooklyn Civil War Monument (about 700 feet away); Israel Putnam's First Home (approx. 2.7 miles away); Killingly (approx. 3.7 miles away); Killingly Civil War Monument (approx. 3.8 miles away); Killingly World War II Monument (approx. 3.8 miles away); Christopher Lee Hoskins (approx. 3.9 miles away).
+Israel Putnam (a few steps from this marker); World War I Memorial (within shouting distance of this marker); Israel Putnam Monument (about 600 feet away, measured in a direct line); Brooklyn Civil War Monument (about 700 feet away); Israel Putnam's First Home (approx. 2.6 miles away); Killingly (approx. 3.7 miles away); Killingly World War II Monument (approx. 3.8 miles away); Killingly Civil War Monument (approx. 3.8 miles away).
 Touch for a list and map of all markers in Brooklyn.

 Also see . . .

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 5, 2016, by Alan M. Perrie of Unionville, Connecticut.
-This page has been viewed 301 times since then and 9 times this year.
-Photos: 1, 2. submitted on April 5, 2016, by Alan M. Perrie of Unionville, Connecticut. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on March 30, 2016, by Alan M. Perrie of Unionville, Connecticut.
+This page has been viewed 278 times since then and 40 times this year.
+Photos: 1, 2, 3. submitted on March 30, 2016, by Alan M. Perrie of Unionville, Connecticut. • Bill Pfingsten was the editor who published this page.